Pitch To Us

 Our Sex and Relationships category is a safe and informative space where we explore the intricacies of relationships, intimacy, and sexuality.
 We address topics that matter to African women, from building healthy relationships to understanding one’s own sexuality.
 Through candid conversations, personal narratives, and expert advice, we aim to foster open discussions on love, desire, and the complexities of human connections.

 Explore topics around relationships, intimacy, and sexuality.
-Your pitch should either offer guidance, share experiences or foster healthy discussions.
+Your pitch should either offer guidance, share experiences, or foster healthy discussions.
 Some examples;

 Friendship